Hop til indhold

 Lifelong life pension

-In 2024, your payments to a private life pension cannot exceed DKK 58,100.
-If you pay more, the deduction will be evenly distributed from this year and over the next 10 years.
-If the single payment amounts to less than DKK 526,000, the single payment may be deducted together with the top-up relief (DKK 58,100 in 2024) until the single payment has been used up.
-You decide yourself on your preliminary income assessment.
+In 2026, you can pay up to DKK 60,300 into your private life pension.
+If you pay more, the deduction will be evenly distributed from this year and over the next 9 years.
+If the single payment amounts to less than DKK 603,000, it can be deducted using the top-up allowance (DKK 60,300 in 2025) until the full amount has been deducted.
+You decide this yourself in your preliminary income assessment.

-If you make extra payments to your lifelong life pension through your employer, no limitations apply.
+If you make extra payments to your lifelong life pension through your employer, there is no limit to how much you can pay.

 Old-age savings

-The maximum amount depends on how many years you have before reaching the state pension age.
+The amount limit depends on how many years you have until your state retirement age.

-If you are more than five years away from your state pension age, you may pay up to DKK 9,100 to your old-age savings plan.
+If you have more than 7 years until your state retirement age, you can pay DKK 9,900 into your old-age savings plan.

-If you are five years or less away from your state pension age, you may pay up to DKK 58,900 to your old-age savings plan.
+If you have 7 years or less until your state retirement age, you can pay DKK 64,200 into your old-age savings plan.

 At My PFA, you can see an overview of your payments for this year as well as previous years.